-- Regular formal and informal learning walks this may include a variety of formats such as 'drop-ins', tours of the school, whole school or subject monitoring and review cycles supported by our external partnership links; - Lesson observation; - Peer review observations; - Coaching observations; - Work scrutiny this may include a variety of formats, including calendared exercise book monitoring and pupil trails; - Newly qualified teachers are additionally observed as part of their training and development needs.
+- Regular formal and informal learning walks this may include a variety of formats such as 'drop-ins', tours of the school, whole school or subject monitoring and review cycles supported by our external partnership links; - Lesson observation;

+- Peer review observations; - Coaching observations; - Work scrutiny this may include a variety of formats, including calendared exercise book monitoring and pupil trails; - Newly qualified teachers are additionally observed as part of their training and development needs.

-Monitoring of teaching and learning is quality assured through a model of paired observation wherever possible.
+Monitoring of teaching and learning is quality assured through a model of paired observation learning walks wherever possible, conducted by middle and senior leaders.
 The monitoring of the quality of teaching also includes a comparison to pupil progress and outcomes in order to give a broader picture of the success of teaching over time.